J. Roberto de Marca

 He is an IEEE Fellow and a full member of both the Brazilian Academy of Sciences and Brazilian National Academy of Engineering.
 Dr. de Marca was the 2000-2001 President of the IEEE Communications Society.
 In 2008 he held the office of IEEE Vice President of Technical Activities.
 He will serve as 2014 IEEE President and CEO.

 Dartmouth, Massachusetts, USA

-Howard retired from the U.S. Air Force in 1994, having been a pilot, satellite launch director, and engineer, including in the People’s Republic of China where he served as a senior U.S. Government technical representative enforcing technology-transfer control plans and procedures during two satellite launches.
+While with the U.S. Air Force, he served as a senior U.S. Government technical representative enforcing technology-transfer control plans and procedures during two satellite launches, working with key technology leaders in the People’s Republic of China.
 Other achievements include successfully launching seven U.S. satellites by directing launch-base test and integration involving booster, satellite, and telemetry-range hardware; and developing U.S. Department of Defense engineering processes for mission-critical computer systems.